Truemedia/device-crafting/README.md

 After than ssh into your vagrant box and run `composer update` followed by `composer dump-autoload -o` in the root folder of your project.

 Now you will need to include the service provider for this package inside the app/config.php file of your Laravel instance.
-Find the providers section of this file and add the following to the end of the array:
+Find the providers section of this file and add the items following to the end of the array:

+    ProAI\Handlebars\HandlebarsServiceProvider::class,
     Wadepenistone\Devicecrafting\DevicecraftingServiceProvider::class,

+With the providers set you will now need to publish files for this package that will be copied from the package into the folders of the main application.
+To do this simply run `php artisan vendor:publish`

 ### Running
 (To be updated)